 Ryan Mooney started the violin at the age of four with his aunt, Margaret Pressley.
 He then switched to viola at age 15 and went on to study with Ian Swenson and Jodi Levitz at the San Francisco Conservatory of Music.
 He has attended such music festivals as Roundtop and Tanglewood where he had the pleasure of performing with the Mark Morris Dance Troup at Jacob’s Pillow.
 Ryan was also a fellow of the Carnegie Hall exchange program where he performed with his quartet in Carnegie Hall and on a Central Asian tour.

 He has a large studio of violin and viola students, and teaches at the Community School of the Arts at University of Central Arkansas in Conway.
 Ryan has also served as FCMF faculty for more than a decade.
-He is married to Cathi Whaley and is a father to Carter Emerson Mooney.
+He is married to Cathi Whaley and has two children.